Frequently Asked Questions

 Yes.
 Because my teachings are not based off of any one entertainment discipline (but rather many), it can be applied to anything.
 Fun is universal, and I can teach it to anyone.

-I am available for personal consultations on various FUNgineering projects including Video Game Design, Board/Card Game Design, Story Writing, Fight Choreography, User Interface Design, App Design, UX Design, Product Design, Creative Direction, Art Direction, Animation Direction, and more if you can contact me at firstname.lastname@example.org
+I am available for personal consultations on various FUNgineering projects including Virtual Reality experiences, Video Game Design, Board/Card Game Design, and product development (or you can just say "hi") at firstname.lastname@example.org